desanchezh/odin-caesar-cypher/README.md

-# odin-ceaser-cypher
+# odin-caesar-cypher
-Ceaser Cypher in Ruby
+Caesar Cypher in Ruby
 For The Odin Project

 From Wikipedia: